 The core criticism of the nominalist response is that it cannot explain the data of abstract objects better than the hypothesis of platonism.
 With respect to the one-over-many argument, many contend that nominalist accounts are implausible or otherwise inadequate.
 For example, some argue that “ostrich” nominalism, which asserts that there are many particular red things but denies a universal—redness—that they all share, implausibly leaves unaccounted for a fact that cries out for explanation (Armstrong 1980).
 Others argue that resemblance nominalism, which is perhaps the most popular and sophisticated version of nominalism to date, lacks the explanatory scope of Platonist theories.
 For example, they have trouble accounting for distinctions between necessarily coextensive properties, such as triangularity versus trilaterality (Allen 2016, 2018).

 More sophisticated versions of nominalism have been developed and defended that aim to account for such worries, but such accounts often come at the expense of massively bloating one’s ontology and adding doctrines that seem no less counterintuitive than platonism’s doctrine of multiple instantiation.
-For example, Rodriguez-Pereyra’s (2002) sophisticated version of resemblance nominalism aims to handle the problem of necessarily coextensive properties.
+For example, Gonzalo Rodriguez-Pereyra’s (2002) sophisticated version of resemblance nominalism aims to handle the problem of necessarily coextensive properties.
 However, the solution requires accepting modal realism, according to which there is an infinite number of in-principle unobservable concrete possible worlds that are just as real as the actual world.
 It also requires accepting counterpart theory, according to which no individual can exist in more than one possible world.

 Abstract Objects as a Problem for Atheism?